Laoag International Airport: Contemporary history

 After the war, the airfield was converted into a civilian airport.
 It mostly catered to domestic flights from Manila and international flights from nearby countries of China, Hong Kong and Singapore and as far as Honolulu, Hawaii.

-In 2003, the airport is an epicenter of concern for authorities during the 2002–2004 SARS outbreak during which it continued to receive flights from China and Singapore, two of the most affected countries.
+In 2003, the airport was an epicenter of concern for authorities during the 2002–2004 SARS outbreak during which it continued to receive flights from China and Singapore, two of the most affected countries.

-The airport became one of the stops of the Breitling DC-3 World Tour held in 2017.
-The aircraft, a Douglas DC-3 with the registration number HB-IRJ landed for refueling in April as part of a round-the-world flight to celebrate the plane's 77th birthday.
+The airport became one of the stops of the Breitling DC-3 World Tour held in April 2017.
+The aircraft, a Douglas DC-3 with the registration number HB-IRJ landed for refueling as part of a round-the-world flight to celebrate the plane's 77th birthday.

 The airport was also where 4 FA-50 light fighter aircraft were stored during the testing of Israeli radars on Paredes Air Station in Pasuquin, Ilocos Norte.
 There are plans to store FA-50s on the airport as a warning squadron for any disaster/threat to the northern part of the Philippines.

+The terminal building's ceiling and floor were damaged by the onslaught of Typhoon Doksuri (Egay) in Northern Luzon in July 2023.